 Muzzle: Incase puppy hurts itself and become aggressive when moved, safety for yourself, to allow you to get pup to Veterinarian.
-BUT take the time well in advance to desensitize the puppy/dog so they have gotten acclimated to wearing one in a positive manner, so if ever have to use, is no big deal.
+Better if have gotten a puppy acclimated to wearing one in a positive manner, so if ever have to use, is no big deal.